Non-small cell lung cancer (NSCLC) is a common type of cancer.

-If you’re feeling this way, you might want to consider joining a lung cancer support group.
-If you’re a caregiver, you can encourage your loved one to join a lung cancer community.
-But you may even consider joining one specifically for caregivers too.
+If you’re feeling this way, you may want to consider joining a lung cancer support group.
+If you’re a caregiver, you can encourage your loved one to join a lung cancer community, but you may even consider joining one yourself.

 - treatment options for lung cancer